 In order to accurately and definitively diagnose primary lung cancer in your dog, your vet will need to perform a physical exam as well as order several tests.
-A complete medical history and physical exam is important because it will establish a list of possible diagnoses.
+A complete medical history and physical exam are important because they will establish a list of possible diagnoses.
 A physical exam may reveal abnormal or muffled lung sounds in your dog which may indicate dyspnea (difficult or labored breathing or shortness of breath).
 A vet will also listen to the heart to rule in or rule out heart disease as a likely cause of the symptoms.
 Many animals with fungal infections will also have enlarged lymph nodes or skin lesions.

 Complete blood count – a CBC evaluates the red and white blood cells as well as the platelets.
 The results of this test are often normal in dogs with lung cancer, but it will help rule out infectious causes of the symptoms.

 Biochemical profile – evaluates blood sugar, blood proteins, and electrolytes, as well as provides information about liver and kidney function.
 It is helpful for the vet to have an overall assessment of health, and may determine the need for further diagnostic testing.

 Urinalysis – is part of a complete laboratory assessment and gives a better indication of kidney function than the biochemical profile alone.